Silkwoman: Alice Montague and the clothes of Elizabeth I

 Alice Montague was paid for hemming and edging Elizabeth's partlets, and starching the queen's sleeves and ruffs.
 She was paid for blackwork embroidery on the queen's smocks and collars.
 In 1564, Alice Montague supplied plain Holland linen for the use of Elizabeth's laundry woman or laundress, "24 elles of holland for oure Laundresse to drie our Partelettes'.
 Montague employed a woman "in altering and translating" the queen's partlets.
+Montague gave the Queen a partlet of fine cambric wrought with flowers of black silk as a New Year's Day gift for 1579, and a smock of fine Holland cloth (linen) fair wrought with black silk in 1589.

 According to the chronicle of Edmund Howes, in 1561 Montague gave Elizabeth her first pair of silk stockings as a New Year's Day gift.
 In 1562, Montague provided a pewter metal doll for Aura Soltana, a Russian girl at Elizabeth's court.
 The doll was given to Kat Ashley suggesting that she looked after Aura Soltana.

 In the 1560s Montague was owed £702 by John Tamworth, a keeper of the Queen's privy purse.
 Tamworth reimbursed other suppliers and makers including the embroiderers David Smyth and William Middleton, Henry Herne the hosier, Garret Jonson the shoemaker, Raphael Hammond the capper, and paid for gold lace supplied to the tailor Walter Fyshe.

 Alice Montague provided Spanish "Granado" sewing and stitching silk thread and Spanish silk ribbon.
 She also made and provided lace and fringes for the linings and cushions of the coaches used by Elizabeth.
 The fabrics were embroidered by David Smyth.

+Dorothy Speckard

+Dorothy Speckard was Elizabeth's silkwoman from 1601.
+She washed and mended one the queen's favourite riding outfits, a safeguard and jupe embroidered with stars of Venice silver and gold wheat ears.
+Dorothy Speckard continued to work for Anne of Denmark.

+Esther Le Tellier

+Another silkwoman serving Anne of Denmark in London was the French-born Esther or Hester Le Tellier née Granges, who is thought to have been the aunt of the miniature painter David des Granges.
+Her husband Elias Le Tellier and James Le Tellier had worked as goldsmiths for Anne of Denmark and James VI with Samson des Granges in Scotland.
+In 1603, after the Union of the Crowns, she delivered "diverse parcels of lawn, cambric, needlework, purls, bone lace" and other materials to the lady in waiting Jane Drummond.
+She had an annual salary of £20 in 1606.
+In London, around 1613, the Le Telliers lived in Charing Cross.